5. Insulin injections

 Insulin is needed to:

-Insulin types and dosing regimens: Read about the different types of insulin and insulin regimens.
+Insulin types and dosing regimens: Read about the different types of insulin and insulin regimens including pump therapy.
 Find out more

-For children and young people with type 1 diabetes, insulin injections are needed for life.
-Young people with type 2 diabetes may also need insulin injections as part of treatment therapy.
+For tamariki and rangatahi with type 1 diabetes, insulin needs to be replaced for life - this is done through daily insulin injections or an insulin pump.
+Rangatahi with type 2 diabetes may also need insulin injections as part of their treatment plan.

 Using an insulin pen